zznabil/ColorTracker/conductor/tracks/perf_opt_20251229/plan.md

     - [ ] Subtask: Write Benchmarks for cv2.inRange vs cv2.minMaxLoc on cropped regions.
     - [ ] Subtask: Refactor core/detection.py to use the fastest identified method for the specific ROI size.

-## Phase 3: Input and Synchronization Optimization
+## Phase 3: Input and Synchronization Optimization [checkpoint: 58a438b]

 - [x] Task: Optimize Windows API Calls [2f2a8dc]
     - [ ] Subtask: Write Tests for ctypes structure reuse.